micahasmith/micahasmith.github.io/_posts/2014-12-22-coreos-cloud-config.md

 Copy the five files created from the last step into the directory where you're working on your coreos cluster.
 If you were running etcd-ca from a vagrant machine, you can exit the machine and `vagrant suspend` it.

-#### Configuring etcd Security
+### Configuring etcd Security

-Now that we have our certificates, we can [configure our etcd to be secure](https://github.com/coreos/etcd-ca/blob/master/Documentation/work_with_etcd.md) in our cloud-config.
+Now that we have our certificates, we can [configure our etcd to be secure](https://github.com/coreos/etcd-ca/blob/master/Documentation/work_with_etcd.md) in our cloud-config. **Note that some of these settings also go in the fleet section as well**.
 To do so, we need to set the following settings:

 - `peer-ca-file` - to ca.crt
 - `peer-cert-file` - to mycert.crt